dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-02-yielding-generators.md

 finally
 { value: undefined, done: true }
 ```
-In this example, the generator will evaluate `yield "🐶"` expression which yields execution back to the main function (note that yield happens before `yield "🐶"` evaluation is finished so the `value` variable is not yet assigned at this point).
+In this somewhat convoluted example, the generator will evaluate `yield "🐶"` expression which yields execution back to the main function (note that yield happens before `yield "🐶"` evaluation is finished so the `value` variable is not yet assigned at this point).
 The `main` function will log the result of the `c.next()` and call `c.next("🚀")`.
 Generator will continue execution, finish evaluating `yield "🐶"` to `"🚀"` and assign it to the `value` variable.
 Because `value` is equal to the rocket, the rocket will be thrown.
 It will end up in the `catch` block which logs `"catch"` and yields `e + "💥"`.
 It's then returned to the `main` function and logged as the result of evaluating `c.next("🚀")`.
 After this `main` resumes generator one more time so generator continues from `yield e + "💥"` in the `catch` and executes `finally`.

 The main point here is that `yield` can return from generator multiple times without executing code in the `finally` clause (this can't be done with normal `return`s).
 It's also worth noticing that generator can yield/resume execution from `catch` blocks remembering the exception it has caught previously.
 Just like with the `for` loops, this works because JavaScript knows how to handle `try/catch/finally` with `yield`s.

 #### Infinite generators

-The previous examples of generators yielded finite amount of values.
-It doesn't have to be the case.
+Because generators represent lazily evaluated stream of values, they don't have to contain finite amount of values.
 The following example shows [factorial](https://en.wikipedia.org/wiki/Factorial) generator which returns values in an infinite loop.
 In a way, this is a lazily evaluated list of all factorials.
 <a name="factorial-example"/>
 <javascript>
 function* factorial() {